 Required Financial Documents

 The following financial documentation must be submitted with NFWF full proposals.
 Applicants are encouraged to provide this information at the time of application in order to prevent review, approval and/or contracting delays (if applicable).
-Below, you will find a list of Frequently Asked Questions to assist you with compiling the required information.
+Below, you will find a list of Frequently Asked Questions (FAQ) to assist you with compiling the required information.
 If you have additional questions regarding documentation requirements or unanswered questions, please contact the NFWF staff representative listed in the RFP or your Grants Administrator.

 All documentation must represent the same fiscal year period, must be the most recent financial information available, and must be less than two years old.
+For instance, fiscal year 2021 audited financial statements should be accompanied by the entity’s fiscal year 2021 IRS Form 990.

 The following table breaks out the required documents by type of entity: